meekunn1/Text-Editor-PWA/README.md

 For any questions, please visit my [GitHub profile](https://github.com/meekunn1).

-For any additinal questions, please contact me through email at: meekunn@gmail.com
+For any additional questions, please contact me through email at: meekunn@gmail.com